spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### bool grow_chainandblocks(int x, int y)

-Grow chains from `CHAIN_CEILING` and chain with blocks on it from `CHAINANDBLOCKS_CEILING`, it starts looking for the ceilings from the top left corner of a level
+Grow chains from `ENT_TYPE_FLOOR_CHAIN_CEILING` and chain with blocks on it from `ENT_TYPE_FLOOR_CHAINANDBLOCKS_CEILING`, it starts looking for the ceilings from the top left corner of a level.
-To limit it use the parameters, so if you set x to 10, it will only grow chains from ceilings with x < 10, with y = 10 it's ceilings that have y > (level bound top - 10)
+To limit it use the parameters, so x = 10 will only grow chains from ceilings with x < 10, with y = 10 it's ceilings that have y > (level bound top - 10)

 ### grow_poles